martinFrank/BrickMotionControlServer/README.md

 ## Details

-The `Motion Control Server` offers an REST API that lets you send steering signals to the Raspi.
+The `Brick Motion Control Server` offers an REST API that lets you send steering signals to the Raspi.
 These steering signals are processed by the Raspi and the corresponding Pins are set.